dgaydukov/cert-aws/sa/files/sa.md

 ###### DynamoDB
 Fully managed, highly available out-of-the-box(there is no such thing as multi-AZ deployment and read replica) NoSQL key-value/document database, kind of mongo, but aws proprietary solution.
 Stores data across 3 AZ.
 It's serverless, so if you have to choose between DynamoDB/RDS if you are building serverless app - dynamoDB your best choice.
-NoSql terminology: row - item, cell - attribute, primary key - partition key + sort key.
+NoSql terminology: row - item, cell - attribute, primary key - PartitionKey + SortKey.
+PK (Primary key):
+* PartitionKey (also called hash attribute) - internally dynamoDB hash every partitionKey to evenly store them across partitions
+* SortKey (also called range attribute) - internally dynamoDB stores items with same partitionKey close together in sorted order by sortKey
 If you come from relational to NoSql you must forget:
 * normalization - this came from time when storage was expensive, right now compute is expensive so it's better to denormalize data to spend less time on computing
 * joins - you can't join table in NoSql